tahowallet/token-list/README.md

 ## Adding a token image

-Although not mandatory, it is good to add a token image to have the appropriate logo appear in the Tally Ho wallet.
+Although not mandatory, it is good to add a token image to have the appropriate logo appear in the Taho wallet.

 The image should be in png format and should have 128 × 128 dimensions.
 The naming should be `<tokensymbol>.png` and a link to the image should be located in the token schema that you are adding.
 Below is an example of adding LOOKS token.